wigging/rusty/_posts/run-file.md

 ---
-title: Compile and run a file
+title: Compile and Run a Rust File
 date: November 14, 2022
 ---